Louisiana sanctuary offers research chimps a golden retirement

 "I'm confident they will reach the target," she said.

-The New Iberia center will continue to house about 230 university-owned chimps, according to research center spokesman Aaron Martin.
+The New Iberia centre will continue to house about 230 university-owned chimps, according to research centre spokesman Aaron Martin.

 As many as 900 chimps may reside in research labs nationwide, according to Brent.